svekars/katacoda-scenarios/datum-intro/step4.md

 * **The way your code processes data**

   The user code must be written in such a way that it processes an indivisible unit of work as a single datum.
-Pachyderm is not aware of which directories and files constitute a single datum, but the data scientist needs to write the code so that everything that must be processed together is added to the same datum.
+Pachyderm does not know which directories and files constitute a single datum, but the data scientist needs to write the code so that everything that must be processed together is added to the same datum.